UnbenchDaKench/easy_dine/Easy_Dine_Front_End3/README.md

 ```
 That should open up a window in your browser with the app.
 Go to inspect element (should be ctrl + shift + i), and click the toggle device toolbar button in the top left of the window. that way you can view how the app would appear on various devices.

+To make use of the scan feature you would have to generate a Qr code with eithr "Restaurant A", "Restaurant B", or "Restaurant C"

+website to genrate codes is https://www.qr-code-generator.com/
+just choose the text option and type in one of those options (case sensitive);

 you can then make use of the apps fucntions by simply clicking and typing

 BUGS: